Sri Krishna Satya: Plot

-Eras roll by, and Rama takes the avatar as Krishna who splices Satyabhama as per his word.
-Besides, vainglory, self-respected, egotistic Satyabhama is proprietorial to her husband who wants to acquire all his love.
-Hence, to edify her Narada drives a game to perform a ritual Sri Krishna Tulabharam i.e., to donate her husband and recoup him by weighing him with his equivalent gold.
-In that, Satyabhama fails when she discerns the deity will yield only to devotion.
-Accordingly, she bows her head down before Rukmini who weighs him with Tulasidalam the Basil leaf.
+Eras roll by, and Rama takes the avatar as Krishna, who splices Satyabhama as per his word.
+Besides, vainglory, self-respected, egotistic Satyabhama is proprietorial to her husband, who wants to acquire all his love.
+Hence, to enlighten her, Narada drives a game to perform a ritual, Sri Krishna Tulabharam, i.e., to donate her husband and recoup him by weighing him with his equivalent gold.
+Satyabhama fails when she discerns the deity will yield only to devotion.
+Accordingly, she bows her head down before Rukmini, who weighs him with Tulasidalam, the Basil leaf.
 Later, Krishna proceeds as an embassy of Pandava with the Kaurava when Satyabhama appears as his devotee.
-Currently, the parley falls, and the devil tries to grab the lord, who backs divulging his Vishwaroopam, the entire world forms in him.
+The conversation falls, and the devil tries to grab the lord, who backs, divulging his Viswaroopam; the entire world forms in him.
 Finally, the movie ends with Krishna preaching Bhagavad Gita to Arjuna.